Dundee Roadrunners

 If you want to be part of (and score in) the MM, you will need both of these.
 You can run without either, but you won’t be part of the MM (no exceptions will be entertained!).
 We would also ask that MM runners set their parkrun profile’s club to PRR or DRR (these can easily be altered back afterwards).
 This isn’t obligatory, but it will make processing the final results much easier.

 Overall theme: to have a great inter-club race but with minimal impact on other parkrunners!
-We are grateful to Perth parkrun for allowing our event within the parkrun.
+We are grateful to Camperdown parkrun for allowing our event within the parkrun.
 This comes on condition - esp considering parkrun is “not a race” – that we do not negatively impact the wider parkrun in any way.

 Before the race: It’s as for parkrun as normal, except: